JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 }
 ```

-`None` returned by `current_frame_len()` and `total_duration()` means infinite output.
+`None` returned by `current_frame_len()` and `total_duration()` means infinitely long output.
 Indeed, our oscillator can play back sound infinitely by constantly looping over the wave table.
 The infinite playback is interrupted by the termination of the main thread.

 ## Running Our Synthesizer